stellalph/20s-react-portfolio/README.md

 The portfolio will use React, React icons, HTML and CSS3.

-The URL of the GitHub repository is **https://github.com/stellalph/20s-react-portfolio.git**
+The URL of the GitHub repository is **https://github.com/stellalph/20s-react-portfolio.git**.

+The URL of the functional deployed application is **https://stellalph.github.io/20s-react-portfolio/**.

 The repository name is **20s-react-portfolio**